 What is the Zenvpn chrome extension?

 The Zenvpn chrome extension is a browser-based VPN tool that routes Chrome traffic through a VPN server to mask your IP, encrypt traffic, and help bypass geo-restrictions on a per-browser basis.
-Surfshark edgerouter

 How do I install the Zenvpn chrome extension?

 Open Chrome Web Store, search for Zenvpn, click Add to Chrome, confirm permissions, sign in, choose a server, and toggle it on.
 For incognito mode, enable the extension in the extensions settings if you want private browsing there.
+Vpn for edge free: an in-depth, user-friendly guide to private, fast browsing with edge-friendly VPNs 2026

 Is the Zenvpn chrome extension free?